 My husband and I have been married for nearly three decades and our marriage, like most marriages has gone through its fair share of ups and downs over the years.
-Through the good and the bad I have concluded that there is nothing in this world quite as good as a great marriage.
+Through the good and the bad I have concluded that there is nothing in this world quite as great as a good marriage.
 Nothing is better or more rewarding in this life than the closeness, camaraderie and fun of a healthy, happy marriage.
-Conversely, a bad marriage is nothing short of a living hell.
+Conversely, a bad marriage is nothing short of hell on earth.
 There are simply no words to describe the awkward agony of waking-up every single day of your life next to the person you least want to talk to.

 It just sucks.